IsmailElnaggar/CHASE2025_Cross_Dataset_SCG_Benchmark/README.md

 ```

 ### We will import the CEBS dataset as a dictionary resampled to 200 hz for this tutorial.
-* Note the current .py files in this repository expect the input signal to have a sampling frequency of 200 Hz.
+* Note the current peak detection method .py files in this repository expect the input signal to have a sampling frequency of 200 Hz.

 ```python